• Skip to primary navigation

 • Garam Masala adds warmth and depth of flavor to dishes.

-• It is often added towards the end of cooking to enhance the aroma and taste.
+• It is often added towards the end of cooking to improve the aroma and taste.

-Garam Masala differs from other spice blends like Tandoori Masala which are specific to certain dishes or regions.
+Garam Masala differs from other spice blends like Tandoori Masala which are specific to certain dishes or regions - or see Chaat vs Garam comparison guide for how Garam Masala contrasts with tangier blends.

 While Garam Masala can be used in a variety of recipes, Tandoori Masala is specifically for marinating meat for the popular Tandoori Chicken dish.